millermedeiros/esformatter/README.md

 Try to split your pull requests into small chunks (separate features), that way it is easier to review and merge.
 But feel free to do large refactors as well, will be harder to merge but we can work it out.

+The easiest way to add new features and fix bugs is to create a test file with mixed input and use the [esprima parser demo](http://esprima.org/demo/parse.html) to visualize the syntax tree and implement each step separately.